akshaygh0sh/LeetCode/README.md

 # LeetCode
-Completed LeetCode questions with associated problem number.
+Completed LeetCode questions with their associated problem number.
+Completed primarily in C++.